-What is God’s “umbrella of protection” and how do we stay under it?
+What is God’s “umbrella of protection” and how do we stay under it in the home, in the workplace, and in other areas of life?
 How, also, do we put ourselves outside His protective authority?
 And how does the Church itself act as an umbrella of protection for its members?

 Jeremiah 41 & 42

 For a Nation